 Reasons why experts recommend not starting solids before four months of age

-- It can increase their risk of allergy
+It can increase their risk of food allergies

 And why ‘food before one is not just for fun’!

-How will I know EXACTLY when my baby is ready for solids?
-Why AROUND six months?
+How will I know EXACTLY when my baby is ready for solid food?

-Because there is no one perfect age, every baby is different.
-The best approach is to watch your baby for signs that they are ready.
-Three clear signs show that your baby is ready for food other than breast or formula milk.
+Three clear signs show that your baby is ready for food other than breast milk or formula.
 And you will need to see all three signs together.
 It’s rare to see these three signs together before six months.

 NO 1: Your baby can sit upright with minimal assistance and hold their head up.